OpenF2/F2/docs/src/app-development.md

 `http://localhost/F2/examples/container/`

-The example container runs sample apps&mdash;defined in `sampleApps.js`&mdash;and that's where you'll find the `isSecure` flag defined in each of the `AppConfig` objects.
+The example container runs sample apps&mdash;defined in `sampleApps.js`&mdash;and that's where you'll find the `isSecure` flag defined in some of the `AppConfig` objects.

 * * * *